Martinsville Bulletin, Inc.

 Election fraud charges alleged

-A Martinsville and a Richmond resident were indicted Monday by a Martinsville grand jury in connection with Newt Gingrich’s failed 2011 effort to be on the Republican presidential primary ballot in Virginia.
+A Martinsville and a Richmond resident were indicted Monday by an Augusta County grand jury in connection with Newt Gingrich’s failed 2011 effort to be on the Republican presidential primary ballot in Virginia.

 Adam Dustin Ward, 28, 35 Fairlane Drive, Martinsville, was indicted on 11 counts each election fraud, perjury and uttering (passing) a forged document in connection with Dec.
 12-19, 2011, incidents, according to court records.